Cuttack: Cuisine

 Cuttack is the street food capital of Odisha.
 It is famous for its Dahibara Aludam, a local delicacy made using black gram (a cousin of the mung bean) and potato curry.Chhena poda and Rasagulla from Salepur by Bikalananda Kar are local desserts made of unripened curd cheese made from buffalo or cow milk.
-Apart from Dahibara Aloodam: Chaat, Gupchup (puchuka/panipuri) and samosas rule the streets.
+Apart from Dahibara Aloodam: Chaat, Gupchup (puchuka / panipuri), and samosas rule the streets.
 The city has major food joints like Chandini Chowk, Bidanasi, Stadium Road, Buxi Bazar, Dolamundai, Choudhary Bazar, etc. Thunka puri is a famous delicacy available only during Baliyatra.
-Traditional Oriya food such as Dahi-Pakhal (rice soaked in water with yogurt and seasonings) is considered a body coolant, accompanied by Badi chura or saga are consumed during the months of April–June.
+Traditional Oriya food such as Dahi-Pakhal (rice soaked in water with yoghurt and seasonings) is considered a body coolant, accompanied by Badi chura or saga, and is consumed during the months of April–June.

-Due to the quantity of Muslim households in the city, traditional Islamic and Mughlai cuisines like Biriyani, Tandoor and Sheer kurma are also popular among the denizens.
-Due to its close proximity to Paradip and Mahanadi catchment area, Cuttack is one of the major producer and consumer of fish.
+Due to the quantity of Muslim households in the city, traditional Islamic and Mughlai cuisines like Biriyani, Tandoor, and Sheer kurma are also popular among the denizens.
+Due to its close proximity to Paradip and Mahanadi catchment areas, Cuttack is one of the major producers and consumers of fish.
 Fish curry is a popular dish among Odia households.

 Art and literature

 Cuttack has been the home to many notable personalities who have contributed a lot towards the culture and history of modern Odisha.
-It is rightly called the Cultural capital.
+It is rightly called the cultural capital.

 Drama and theater culture

 Cuttack had been the centre of art and literature in the past.
-Annapurna Theatre is considered as the pioneer of Oriya theatre company.
-The B-Group of the Annapurna theatre, situated in Buxi Bazar is also one of the oldest theatres of Odisha.
-Kala Vikash Kendra in Cuttack is another institution for dance, drama and music in Odisha.
-It organizes international theatre olympiads annually where artists from different countries participate along with the local artists.
-Sarala Sahitya Sansad, Utkal Sahitya Samaj and Marwari Yuva Manch are some other organisations contributing to the rich culture of Odisha.
+Annapurna Theatre is considered the pioneer of the Oriya theatre company.
+The B-Group of the Annapurna theatre, situated in Buxi Bazar, is also one of the oldest theatres in Odisha.
+Kala Vikash Kendra in Cuttack is another institution for dance, drama, and music in Odisha.
+It organises international theatre olympiads annually where artists from different countries participate along with the local artists.
+Sarala Sahitya Sansad, Utkal Sahitya Samaj, and Marwari Yuva Manch are some other organisations contributing to the rich culture of Odisha.

-Libraries, Art Galleries and Auditoriums
+Libraries, art galleries and auditoriums

-Cuttack has been the seat of various literary activities and many notable writers and poets lived and worked here.
-There are many old libraries in Cuttack including the first library of the state Kanika Library at Ravenshaw University, Biswanath Pandit Central Library, Odisha Urdu Library, Madhusudan Library, PK Padhihari Pathagara, Bakul Library, Biren Mitra Library etc. CMC Sahid Bhawan has a big art gallery for exhibitions.
-Town Hall, KVK, Sahid Bhawan, Satabdi Bhawan, Sarala Bhawan etc. are the prominent auditoriums in the city.
+Cuttack has been the seat of various literary activities, and many notable writers and poets lived and worked here.
+There are many old libraries in Cuttack, including the first library of the state, Kanika Library at Ravenshaw University, Biswanath Pandit Central Library, Odisha Urdu Library, Madhusudan Library, PK Padhihari Pathagara, Bakul Library, and Biren Mitra Library.
+CMC Sahid Bhawan has a large art gallery for exhibitions.
+Town Hall, KVK, Sahid Bhawan, Satabdi Bhawan, and Sarala Bhawan are the prominent auditoriums in the city.

 Odia film industry

-The Odia Film Industry has its base in Cuttack.
-The Oriya film industry is popularly known as Ollywood, the name is a portmanteau of the words Oriya and Hollywood.
-In 1974, the Government of Odisha declared film making and construction of cinema theatres as industry in the state, and two years later in 1976, it established the Orissa Film Development Corporation in Cuttack.
-One of the regional offices for Central Board of Film Certification is situated in Cuttack.
+The Odia film industry has its base in Cuttack.
+The Oriya film industry is popularly known as Ollywood, a portmanteau of the words Oriya and Hollywood.
+In 1974, the Government of Odisha declared film-making and construction of cinema theatres as industry in the state, and two years later, in 1976, it established the Orissa Film Development Corporation in Cuttack.
+One of the regional offices for the Central Board of Film Certification is situated in Cuttack.